Creating Maps

 AI Generation Limits

-- Logged-in Free users: 50 AI credits per day (map generation costs 25 credits)
+- Logged-in Free users: 50 credits per day (map generation costs 25 credits)

 Credits reset daily at midnight UTC for Free users, or monthly on billing date for Pro users.